All Episodes

 So they want to have a bunch of judges that aren't accountable to anyone who serve for life come in and make all these liberal initiatives mandated from on high.

-But it's all about their that being the only way in which they can get their stuff enacted.
+But it's all about that being the only way in which they can get their stuff enacted.

-I'm Mark Gelling sitting in for Rush Limbaugh.
+I'm Mark Belling sitting in for Rush Limbaugh.

 Mark Belling sitting in for Rush.

-I want you to imagine Something.
+I want you to imagine something.

 I want you to imagine that the United States Supreme Court struck down the income tax code as unconstitutional.